PacificBiosciences/FALCON/docs/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 FALCON was designed for whole genome shot gun assembly rather than amplicon assembly.
 In whole genome shotgun
-assembly we suppress repetitive high copy regions to assembly to assembly less repetitive regions first.
+assembly we suppress repetitive high copy regions to assemble less repetitive regions first.
-When you assemble PCR product of a short region in a genome, FALCON sees the whole thing like high copy repeats
+When you assemble PCR product of a short region in a genome, FALCON sees the whole thing as a high copy repeat
 and filters alot of the data out.

 You can try to down sample your data and make the daligner block size even smaller ( reduce -s50 in